j4g3rOS/CV/README.md

 I'm currently expanding my knowledge in:

+- Proxmox implementations for Enterprise
+- Docker containers applications for Enterprise / Review
 - Zero touch methodologies for MDMs
-- Automation using scrpting techniques, terraform
+- Automation using scrpting techniques, Terraform ?
-- LLM models for enterprise
+- LLM models for Enterprise
 - Zero Trust security implementations
 - DevOps practices for IT infrastructure